Assignment 3: String Formatting

 Some examples:

-• "%3c" char argument, output is space-padded width-3
+• "%3c" char argument, output is space-padded, field width=3

-• "%12s" string argument, output is space-padded width-12
+• "%12s" string argument, output is space-padded, field width=12

-• "%7ld" long argument, output is space-padded width-7
+• "%7ld" long argument, output is space-padded, field width=7

-The snprintfand printf functions take a variable number of arguments, one argument for each formatting code in the format string.
+The snprintfand printf functions accept a variable number of arguments, one argument for each formatting code in the format string.
 To access those additional arguments, you use C's <stdarg.h> interface.
 Read more about Variadic functions below.

 Some examples: